tetracorp/k240/docs/_posts/2022-05-20-cu-amiga-demo.md

 distributed into Construction and Intelligence, although Construction is the only thing you can spend money on in the demo.

+However, you can't gain money by any means.
+You can't sell ore, don't receive income from colonists, don't get bounties for discovering asteroids or destroying large ships or alien colonies, and the ore bribe event has been removed.

 You can see the enemy asteroid surface without a spy satellite.
+This may be because the Intel system was added late in development.

 ### Bugs